How to Document Accessibility Compliance

 While making your software, website, mobile application, or other digital product accessible is foundational to your success, it is also critical to document your progress and your current state of compliance.
 Documenting conformance to standards like WCAG, ADA, Section 508, and others is necessary for a variety of reasons, including legal risk mitigation, improving user experience, or becoming eligible for new business contracts based on procurement requirements.
 Whatever the case, our documentation services leverage industry-standard formats and are designed to prove your state of compliance and accessibility.

-A Voluntary Product Assessment Template (VPAT) is a specific type of accessibility compliance report, defined by the US Federal Government.
+A Voluntary Product Assessment Template (VPAT) is a specific type of accessibility conformance report defined by the US Federal Government.
 It is quickly becoming the industry standard report for accessibility compliance and has various versions including WCAG, European Union, Section 508, and International (which combines all three).
 This report documents your website, web application, or mobile app’s state of compliance on a requirement-by-requirement basis.
-Many organizations require a VPAT to show accessibility compliance and while it is a useful and detailed review of a digital product’s accessibility, it’s not the only format available.
+Many organizations require a VPAT to show accessibility compliance, and while it is a useful and detailed review of a digital product’s accessibility, it’s not the only format available.

 QualityLogic’s accessibility practitioners can work with you to explain the differences, identify the right format for your needs, and prepare the document based on a formal audit.